Radiation beaming in the quantum regime: Quantum limit on the electron beam divergence

-The electron angular distributions for this particular configuration are shown in \cref{fig:es-a}; the variation of the root mean square angle with peak intensity (all other parameters unchanged) is shown in \cref{fig:es-b}.
+The electron angular distributions for this particular configuration are shown in \cref{fig:es-a}; the variation of the rms angle with peak intensity (all other parameters unchanged) is shown in \cref{fig:es-b}.
 We see that the transverse recoil leads to a greater increase in the perpendicular divergence than quantum radiation reaction alone (i.e., if emission and recoil are assumed to be collinear with the electron initial momentum).
-Furthermore, the rms perpendicular angle obtained in the simulations agrees well with \cref{eq:TrrDivergence}.
+The rms perpendicular angle obtained in the simulations agrees well with \cref{eq:TrrDivergence}.
+These results are unchanged if the simulations are rerun with a maximum permitted photon formation length of $L_f = \lambda/10$, using the procedure given in \cref{sec:Comparison}.
+This confirms that the beaming of the radiation is important for photons that are sufficiently energetic to affect the electron, unlike interference effects~\cite{blackburn.pop.2018}.
 The challenge in realizing such measurements is the high degree of control required over both electron beam and laser pulse.
-In particular, note that we cannot simply increase the peak intensity to yield a larger value of $\delta_e$, as \cref{eq:TrrDivergence} suggests, because this enhances radiative energy losses and so the ponderomotive deflection that masks the relevant signal.
+Furthermore, we cannot simply increase the peak intensity to yield a larger value of $\delta_e$, as \cref{eq:TrrDivergence} suggests, because this enhances radiative energy losses and so the ponderomotive deflection that masks the relevant signal.
 We will explore such effects in detail elsewhere.